Travelling to Campbell River

 Let’s work together to protect each other so that we can have a season of exploration and memories!

-All accommodators, restaurants, shops, and stores are implementing provincially approved guidelines for cleaning and physical distancing to keep staff and patrons safe.
-All locations require masks for entry – so be sure to pack extras!
+All accommodators, restaurants, shops, and stores are implementing provincially approved guidelines for cleaning to keep staff and patrons safe.

 All activity providers have created additional safety measures as well as implemented provincially approved guidelines for cleaning and physical distancing to keep staff and visitors safe. book with confidence!